 FormControl, FormGroup and FormBuilder in Angular Reactive Form

-What is Reactive form in Angular?
+What is the Reactive form in Angular?

 Read:- Angular Interview Questions